benjamin-recht/benjamin-recht.github.io/_posts/2018-03-26-performance-profiles.md

 ## Is Deep RL better than handcrafted representations on Atari?

 Let’s apply performance profiles to understand the power of deep reinforcement learning on Atari games.
-One of my favorite deep reinforcement learning papers is [“Revisiting the Arcade Learning Environment: Evaluation Protocols and Open Problems for General Agents”](https://arxiv.org/abs/1709.06009) by Machado et al which proposes several guidelines for conducting careful evaluations of methods on the ALE benchmark suite.
+One of my favorite deep reinforcement learning papers is [“Revisiting the Arcade Learning Environment: Evaluation Protocols and Open Problems for General Agents”](https://arxiv.org/abs/1709.06009) by Machado et al. which proposes several guidelines for conducting careful evaluations of methods on the ALE benchmark suite.
 When put on the same footing under their evaluation framework, DQN doesn’t look to be that much better than SARSA (a simple method for Q-learning with function approximation) and hand crafted features.

 Nonetheless, the authors concede that “Despite this high sample complexity, DQN and DQN-like approaches remain the best performing methods overall when compared to simple, hand-coded representations.”
 But it’s hard to tell how much better DQN is.
 The evaluations are stochastic, and since DQN is costly, they only evaluate it’s performance on 5 random seeds and report the mean and standard deviation.